 - HUBZone Program – Participants of this program are small businesses in urban and rural communities.
 The program promotes economic development and employment growth in distressed areas by providing access to more federal contracting opportunities.
 The federal government has a goal of awarding 3% of all dollars for federal prime contracts to HUBZone-certified small business concerns.
 HUBZone-designated businesses benefit from competitive and sole sourcing contract opportunities and a 10% price evaluation preference in contract competitions.

-Minority Business Development Agency.
-Through a network of business centers working in collaboration with federal, state and local government agencies and strategic partnerships, the MBDA offers training, resources, guides and assistance with getting small businesses properly certified and registered.
-Set-aside agency goals vary from state to state but local MBDA offices work with businesses throughout the bid process, creating level playing fields where minority businesses can compete fairly for government-funded contracts.
+Working in collaboration with federal, state and local government agencies, the MBDA offers training, resources, guides and assistance to small businesses that need to be properly certified and registered.
+Set-aside agency goals vary from state to state, but local MBDA offices work with businesses throughout the bid process, creating level playing fields where minority businesses can compete fairly for government-funded contracts.
 Registered minority businesses are notified of contract opportunities and are matched accordingly to potential contracts best suited for their capabilities.

-For state and local government contracts you’ll want to check with your state’s Disadvantaged Business Enterprise (DBE) or Minority Business Enterprise (MBE) programs for more information and resources on what certifications and registrations your business needs to meet to be classified as either disadvantaged or minority-owned.
+For state and local government contracts, you’ll want to check with your state’s Disadvantaged Business Enterprise (DBE) or Minority Business Enterprise (MBE) programs for more information and resources regarding what certifications and registrations your business needs to qualify.

-Set-aside programs have been tremendously successful as most government agencies have met or come close to meeting their annual contracting goals.
-While these are just some of the programs available to disadvantaged and minority-owned businesses, it goes to show that there are plenty of opportunities small business owners and entrepreneurs to prosper in the government market.
+Set-aside programs have been tremendously successful, as most government agencies have met or come close to meeting their annual contracting goals.
+While these are just some of the programs available to disadvantaged and minority-owned businesses, it goes to show that there are plenty of opportunities to prosper in the government market.